tenacityteam/tenacity/libraries/lib-theme/Theme Package Specification.md

 ## 5.3 Required Informational Fields

-A special field named `subthemes` MUST be specified in order to specify one or more subthemes.
-The provided value MUST be an array of strings.
+A special field named `subthemes` MUST be present in order to specify one or more subthemes.
 Each string represents a path specifying where the subtheme resides.
 Subthemes MUST NOT contain this field in their `info.json`.

 The required fields as specified in Section 3 MUST be present in each subtheme's `info.json`.
 If any of these required fields are missing, applications MAY use information specified in the base theme's `info.json`.
-If multiple subthemes are missing, applications MUST modify the values provided to the required fields to prevent any subtheme from sharing the same information.
-If required fields are not specified here, applications MUST reject the theme package.
+If fields are missing across multiple subthemes, applications SHOULD modify the values provided to the required fields to prevent subthemes from sharing the same information.
+If any required field is not specified anywhere, applications MUST reject the theme package.

 ### 5.3.1 Special Exception with `minAppVersion`